Longan-Labs/SGP40/readme.md

 #### Software

-- **Step 1.** Download the [D7S library](https://github.com/Longan-Labs/arduino-i2c-sgp41) from Github.
+- **Step 1.** Download the [SGP40 Arduino Library](https://github.com/Longan-Labs/arduino-i2c-sgp40) from Github.

 - **Step 2.** Refer to [How to install library](https://wiki.seeedstudio.com/How_to_install_Arduino_Library) to install library for Arduino.

 - **Step 3.** After downloading and installing the library correctly, you can find an example program named exampleUsage.ino in the examples folder.
-This program is designed for the SGP41 sensor.
+This program is designed for the SGP40 sensor.

 - **Step 4.** Upload the demo.
 If you do not know how to upload the code, please check [How to upload code](https://wiki.seeedstudio.com/Upload_Code/).

 - **Step 5.** Open the **Serial Monitor** of Arduino IDE by click **Tool-> Serial Monitor**.
 Or tap the ++ctrl+shift+m++ key at the same time. if every thing goes well, you will get the result.

 ## Schematic Online Viewer